Researchers find high microbial diversity in glacial streams

 For over five years, a team led by scientists from the Swiss Federal Institute of Technology Lausanne (EPFL) has collected and analysed samples from 170 glacial streams around the world.

-The aim of the project, called “Vanishing Glaciers”, is uncover some of the characteristics and strategies that microorganisms have developed to survive in the extreme ecosystems of glacier-fed streams.
+The aim of the project, called “Vanishing Glaciers”, is to uncover some of the characteristics and strategies that microorganisms have developed to survive in the extreme ecosystems of glacier-fed streams.

 More